Nikhil-2723/ETH_P2/README.md

 3. getBalance(): Returns the current account balance.
 4. getOwner(): Returns the address of the account owner.
 ## DEPLOYMENT
-Create a hardhat project and write the contract in it and then run your blockchain connect and deoloy it with goerli testnet now write the code for frontend and connect backend with frontend with help of the artifacts abi Now run the fronted and check all the functionality
+Create a hardhat project, add a contract to it, run your blockchain through Goerli Testnet, and then write the code for the front end and connect the back end with the front end using the artefacts abi.
+Run the fronted now and verify all capability.

-Note: Every DEPLOYMENT you have a new contract address change it in the contract adress column in fronted
+Also, if your contract address changes during a DEPLOYMENT, update it in the contract address field in front.
 ## Install
 hardhat installation